 Check out the image below.
-The site does a great job at including a video on the homepage along with a straightforward CTA that instills urgency (more on that in a minute).
+The site does a great job of including a video on the homepage along with a straightforward CTA that instills urgency (more on that in a minute).

 Use Contrasting Colors to Enhance Your CTAs

-Keep in mind that you can’t get convert a visitor just with your design — it’s your copy that does the heavy lifting.
+Keep in mind that you can’t convert a visitor just with your design — it’s your copy that does the heavy lifting.
 However, you can use visual cues to move the visitors’ eyes toward the CTA.
-And as their eyes are making their way to the CTA, your design is compelling them to perform your desired action (your CTA).
-It’s making them realize if they click on the CTA, they are going to receive something that not only solves a problem but makes their lives easier.
+And as their eyes are making their way to the CTA, your design is compelling them to perform your desired action.
+It’s making them realize that if they click on the CTA, they are going to receive something that not only solves a problem but makes their lives easier.

-An example of an implicit visual cue directing the visitor’s eyes toward a CTA is an image of a person looking straight toward the CTA.
-An explicit visual cue is going to be even more direct, such as a large arrow pointing straight at the CTA.
+You can use an implicit visual cue to direct the visitor’s eyes toward a CTA, such as an image of a person looking straight toward the CTA.
+An explicit visual cue is going to be even more direct, such as a large arrow pointing right at the CTA.

-The easiest way to emphasize your CTA is to use contrasting to your advantage.
-The color, size, positioning and boldness of the CTA should contrast the rest of the content on the page.
+The easiest way to emphasize your CTA is to use contrasts to your advantage.
+The color, size, positioning, and boldness of the CTA should contrast the rest of the content on the page.
 Using white space around the CTA is an excellent way to make the CTA more prominent without hindering the design.
-Always remember, when you hinder the design on a page, you are essentially hindering your visual identity, and this is not something you want to do.
+Always remember, when you hinder the design on a page, you are essentially hindering your visual identity, which you do not want to do.

 Create Straightforward CTAs

-Straight-to-the-point, value driven CTAs work best for CRO.
+Straight to the point, value driven CTAs work best for CRO.
 Consumers like clear-cut directions, so it’s important to tell them exactly what you want them to do.
-Even if your home page’s CTA is something along the lines of “Shop Now,” this is straight to the point and is great for achieving higher conversions.
+Even if your home page’s CTA is something along the lines of “Shop Now,” this is straight to the point and great for achieving higher conversions.

 Here’s a look at a good CTA.
-It’s straightforward, easy to understand, and designed well.
+It’s straightforward, easy to understand, and well designed.